-Alongside the prevalence of VADER, the emergence of transformer-based models, especially the Bidirectional Encoder Representations from Transformers (BERT), has resulted in a new sentiment analysis era.
-BERT is developing into an effective contextual analysis of textual data tool, revolutionizing the NLP field (Swarnkar, 2023).
-Its bidirectional architecture enables it to consider the entirety of a sentence or text, taking into account the surrounding context and thereby enhancing its ability to grasp subtle variations in sentiment and semantics (Li et al., 2023).
+Alongside the prevalence of VADER, the emergence of transformer-based models, especially BERT, has resulted in a new sentiment analysis era.
+BERT is developing into an effective contextual analysis of textual data tool, revolutionizing the NLP field [16].
+Its bidirectional architecture enables it to consider the entirety of a sentence or text, taking into account the surrounding context and thereby enhancing its ability to grasp subtle variations in sentiment and semantics [17].
 Therefore, the current state of sentiment analysis within vaccine sphere underscores the importance of leveraging cutting-edge tools and techniques.
 The agreement among machine learning algorithms, NLP, and advanced models, such as BERT, empowers researchers and practitioners to explore the multifaceted public sentiment domain surrounding vaccines with unprecedented depth and precision.
 As the field continues to evolve, it holds the potential to offer increasingly nuanced insights into the intricate interplay of emotions, opinions, and information in the context of public health and vaccination campaigns.